Warsaw Shore

 Warsaw Shore or Warsaw Shore: Ekipa z Warszawy is a Polish reality television series broadcast on MTV Poland.
 Based in Warsaw, it was first broadcast on 10 November 2013, and is the Polish spin-off of the American show Jersey Shore.

-On June 11, 2025 MTV confirmed that show has ended after twenty-first series and not be continued.
+On June 11, 2025, MTV confirmed that the show has ended after twenty-one seasons and will not be continued.
 The series’ final episode aired on December 22, 2024.
 267 episodes were produced.

+In 2026, a new program, "Polska Shore" was launched on Canal+.